223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

   :graphql-server.handler.resolver/user-favorite-rikishis {:db #ig/ref :duct.database/datomic} ;; Refer to datomic key.
 ```

-Thoush I adstract Datomic access as a boundary, Datomic transaction and Lacinia paramters are both just a clojure data.
+Though I abstract Datomic access as a boundary, Datomic transaction and Lacinia parameters are both just a clojure data.
 So they are very compatible.
 And Datomic query has enough flexibility to accept expressive power of GraphQL query.
 Following query means "Get all torikumis which has rikishi which an user added to his favorite". ("Torikumi" means a sumo match between rikishi in "higashi" and rikishi in "nishi".)
 It's surprising that Datalog can easily express such a complicated query among many-to-many entities.

 ```clojure
 (d/q '[:find ?e